scality/elmerfs/README.md

 ```
 elmerfs0/dir> ls
 f
-f:1
+f:toto
 echo "Hello from elmerfs0' >> f
 ```

 ```
 elmerfs1/dir> ls
 f
-f:0
+f:root
-cat f:0
+cat f:root
 Hello from elmerfs0
 ```

-What is interesting here is that applications on both process will work seemlessly on their file without interruptions.
+What is interesting here is that applications on both process will work seamlessly on their file without interruptions.
 To resolve the conflict you can simply rename the file.

 This works the same on directories.